-Penelope “Penny” Muse Abernathy is a journalism professional with more than 30 years of experience as a reporter, editor, and senior media business executive.
-She specializes in preserving quality journalism by helping the news business succeed economically in the digital media environment.
+Penelope (Penny) Muse Abernathy, a former executive at The Wall Street Journal and The New York Times, is the Knight Chair in Journalism and Digital Media Economics at the University of North Carolina.
+A journalism professional with more than 30 years of experience as a reporter, editor and senior media business executive, she specializes in preserving quality journalism by helping the news business succeed economically in the digital environment.

 Her book, “Saving Community Journalism: The Path to Profitability,” published in 2014, is based on five years of research, involving more than two dozen newspapers around the country.
 This research (available at savingcommunityjournalism.com) became the foundation for UNC’s Center for Innovation and Sustainability in Local Media, which works with news organizations to investigate and develop new business models and tools.
 Most recently, she was the author of a major report, issued by the center, “The Rise of a New Media Baron and the Emerging Threat of News Deserts,” which can be downloaded at newspaperownership.com or cislm.org.
 She is currently working on a second book on digital media entrepreneurship with her colleague, JoAnn Sciarrino, Knight Chair in Digital Advertising and Marketing.